 'Heaven And Hell'

 This John Entwistle composition was often the opening song for the Who's concerts in the early '70s -- and what a way to kick off a show!
-From the moment that first power chord is struck, the guitar, bass and drums duke it out for supremacy.
-It sounds like a musical rumble of sorts.
-Though there is no denying the power of Townshend's guitar or the brute force of Entwistle's bass, the gold medal goes to Mr. Moon for yet another display of stick to skin insanity.
+From the moment that first power chord is struck, the guitar, bass and drums duke it out for supremacy, sounding like a musical rumble of sorts.
+Though there is no denying the power of Townshend's guitar or the brute force of Entwistle's bass, the gold medal goes to Mr. Moon for yet another display of stick-to-skin insanity.
 An instant classic from start to finish and one of the Who's most underrated songs.

 'Out In The Street'

-The first song on the first Who album uncorks the bottle that would forever change the concept of how a rock and roll band could sound.
-'Out In The Street' is your basic R&B influenced rocker, not miles apart from the Animals or the Rolling Stones, with one large exception.
-That exception was named Keith Moon, and his drumming style was totally unlike anyone that had gone before.
+We reach the midpoint of the Top 10 Keith Moon Who songs with the first song on the first Who album, which uncorked the bottle that would forever change the concept of how a rock and roll band could sound.
+"Out In The Street" is your basic R&B-influenced rocker, not miles apart from the Animals or the Rolling Stones, with one large exception named Keith Moon, and his drumming style was totally unlike anyone that had gone before.
 Unlike many of his contemporaries (Charlie Watts, Ringo Starr), keeping time was only part of the picture, and not always the most significant.
-He adopted full on attack mode as his signature early on.
+He adapted a full-on attack mode as his signature early on.
 Many would imitate this approach, but we're still waiting for someone to do it better.

 'The Real Me'